MattTheTekie/extras/chrome-extensions/chrome-new-tab-redirect/README.md

 You need to enter your website URL address in the addon options, then this address will be opened every time when you press the "+" button for create New Tab (or Ctrl+T)

+For install on Chrome, Edge and other chromium browser:
+* 1. Rename .crx file to zip and unzip, it's if you not have a dir with extension
+* 2. Enable developer mode in Extensions menu
+* 3. Select "Load unpacked" and select dir with extension
+* Done.

 Notice:
 How it works: when you open a new tab, the extension creates a new tab with your website address and closes the current one (redirect)